-Hebrews 9:1 says, “Now the First covenant had regulations for worship and also an earthly sanctuary.”
+“Now the first covenant had regulations for worship and also an earthly sanctuary.” -Hebrews 9:1

-The ark of the covenant contained a golden jar holding the manna, reminding the people of the miracle God performed in the wilderness, Aaron’s rod, which budded confirming the leadership of Moses and Aaron.
+The ark of the covenant contained a golden jar holding the manna, reminding the people of the miracle God performed in the wilderness, Aaron’s rod, which budded—confirmed the leadership of Moses and Aaron.
 The whole sanctuary, everything, was meant to all symbolize and point to God.
-To point to His goodness, His love, His mercy, His holiness, His patience, and His forgiveness.
+To point to His goodness, love, mercy, His holiness, patience, and forgiveness.

 Read verses 8-14.
 Wow.
 So the author of Hebrews shows the difference between the earthly services of this world versus the heavenly service not of this creation.
 He contrasts the tabernacle constructed by the hands of men to a heavenly temple not made with hands.

 He talks about the external effects of animal sacrifices and ceremonial cleansing of worship to the internal effects of Jesus Christ—the only blood that truly cleanses our conscience from dead works to serve Him, the living God.
 Lastly, he shows how the regulations and rituals from the temple are only temporary but the promise of having a relationship with God is eternal.
 This is powerful.

 Analyze verses 24-28.
 One common truth about false gods like food, entertainment, success, money, achievement, romance, and family is they will never truly satisfy your soul, and that’s why as Americans we suffer from consumerism overload.

 I have Netflix, please don’t judge me.
 And at the tip of my finger, I can watch over 50 episodes of my favorite television show.
 I can spend countless hours on the altar of my couch giving homage to the TV god.
 Whatever the case may be, God calls us to get rid of our idols if we want to have true freedom in Christ.